redsox2002/batch_oc_services/README.md

 - `pip install click`
   - Use a virtualenv cause you'll have global privileges and don't need `sudo` or `--user` to `pip install click`
 - Update Lines 49 and 51 in `oc_services.py` for your prod and non_prod cluster (if need be).
+- Updaet Line 60 in `oc_services.py` to reflect your Docker registry URL

 ## How it works: